CASPR

 Most commercial plans place suzetrigine on Tier 3, the highest-cost tier, meaning high copays or deductibles if patients can even manage to get past prescribing restrictions.
 In Medicaid, only 19 states have removed prior authorization and step-edits as of mid-October 2025.
 Copays range from nominal amounts up to 20% of the state's cost (which can mean $50 for patients vs $5 for opioids).
 Medicare coverage is still being rolled out.
 VA access remains limited through clinical use rules.

-Making Suzetrigine First-Line Would Prevent Hundreds of Thousands of New Opioid Addictions
+Making Suzetrigine First-Line Would Prevent Roughly ~100,000-160,000 New Opioid Addictions Per Year

 For a very rough ballpark, using the numbers we've looked at above: